unified-hmi/remote-virtio-gpu/README.md

 ```
 rvgpu-renderer -b 1280x720@0,0 -p 55667
 ```

-After this command, launching rvgpu-proxy will make the rvgpu-renderer create a window.
+After this command, `rvgpu-renderer` will create a window.
+The `-a` option enables transparency for the window.

-### Using Ubuntu (default)
+### Using weston
 You can launch a dedicated instance of Weston and run `rvgpu-renderer` inside it.